EricMFink/Residency/_pages/syllabus.md

 - Timely submission of all forms, reports, and time logs; and
 - Professionalism in dealing with your field supervisor, faculty supervisor, clients, and others during the residency.

-Due dates are indicated in the "Summary of Assignments & Meetings" and "Weekly Schedule" sections below.
-If you are unable to meet a due date because of your site supervisor's schedule, you should notify me to receive an extension.
-Extensions will generally not be granted for other reasons absent extraordinary circumstances.

 Exemplary performance in your field placement, assignments, and group meetings may earn a High Pass.
-Failure to meet the course standards (including but not limited to 3 or more late submissions of written assignments) may result in a Low Pass or a failing grade, depending on the extent of deficiency.
+Failure to meet the course standards may result in a Low Pass or a failing grade, depending on the extent of deficiency.

-\newpage

 # Summary of Assignments & Meetings